luthramanisha/TCEP-Demo/README.md

 Note that you maybe have to enter `yes` in the console multiple times to allow SSH connections to the hosts

-After the instances are all setup, you can go forward and finally run the cluster on the hosts by executing the following command
+After the instances are all setup, you can go forward and finally run TCEP docker image [4] on the hosts by executing the following command

 ```
 ./publish_docker.sh all